jezzlucena/caderno/CLOUD_SYNC_GUIDE.md

 2. Sign up for a free account (you can use Google or GitHub)
 3. Go to the "API Key" section in your dashboard
 4. Click "Create New API Key" or "Generate API Key"
-5. Give it a name (e.g., "Agenda Journal Sync")
+5. Give it a name (e.g., "Caderno Journal Sync")
 6. Copy your API key

-### Step 2: Configure Cloud Sync in Agenda
+### Step 2: Configure Cloud Sync in Caderno

-1. Open Agenda
+1. Open Caderno
 2. Click the menu button (☰) in the top right
 3. Select "Settings"
 4. Navigate to "Cloud Sync (IPFS Blockchain)" section